dj-archived/ds_smart_job_search/README.md

 ## Usage
-If you are on Linux and you have [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) installed you can run the script `utility/setup_virtualenv_and_repo.sh` to:

-- create a python virtual environment and activate it
+- create a python conda environment using job.yml
-- install all project dependencies from `requirements.txt`
+- activate the environment
 - create a git repository
 - create your `Initial commit`